wassengerhq/whatsapp-chatgpt-bot/README.md

 Yes!
 You can provide customized instructions to the AI to determine the bot behavior, identity and more.

 To set your instructions, enter the text in `config.js` > `botInstructions`.

+#### The program returns an OpenAI error: what should I do?

+Because of the new payment policy by OpenAI, in order to use OpenAI API, [you may be required to add prepaid credits](https://help.openai.com/en/articles/8264644-what-is-prepaid-billing) in your OpenAI account.

+You can prepaid a small amount in order to use the API like $5 or $10.

 #### Can I instruct the AI not to reply about unrelated topics?